 However, sometimes innovations punish you instead of rewarding you.
 They leave you worse off no matter whether you pursue them or avoid them.
 Think of what happened in the photography industry.
 Digital cameras eliminated the need for the most lucrative part of the business – the film roll.
 If photography companies embraced digital technology, they would cut their own profits.
 If they avoided it, and the digital technology succeeded, they would have been driven out of business.
-The dark side of innovation refers to all such innovations (and changes in an industry) that leaves incumbents worse off irrespective of whether incumbents pursue the innovation or avoid them.
-Such innovations are not like trains leaving the station but are like quicksand – whether you try to get out furiously or do nothing you will get engulfed by quicksand.
+The dark side of innovation refers to all such innovations (and changes in an industry).
+They leave incumbents worse off irrespective of whether incumbents pursue the innovation or avoid them.
+Such innovations are not like trains leaving the station.
+They are like quicksand – whether you try to get out furiously or do nothing you will get engulfed by quicksand.

 This book is different from all other innovations books in three important ways: